Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral inference for stationary TS-NSD

-In this section, we introduce the GNAR spectrum in Section \ref{sec:GNAR_Spec} and propose both parametric and nonparametric avenues for its estimation in Section \ref{GNAR_Spec_Est}.
-Section~\ref{Par_GNAR_spec} discusses the consistency of the parametric GNAR spectrum estimator, while the construction and properties of the novel nonparametric estimation approach incorporating a penalty based on the underlying network structure are discussed in Section~\ref{sec:Np_AN}.
+We introduce the spectrum of TS-NSD in Section~\ref{sec:GNAR_Spec} and propose both parametric and nonparametric approaches for its estimation in Section~\ref{GNAR_Spec_Est}.
+Section~\ref{Par_GNAR_spec} discusses the consistency of the parametric spectral estimator, and an initial nonparametric estimation approach is presented in Section~\ref{sec:Np_AN}.